MrAnatoliy/Messenger-v2/README.md

 This project use React JS and TypeScript to implement SPA, Redux to save global state of application and Material UI.

 > [!Caution]
-> Because this project is under development most of implemented featured located in feature branches.
+> Because this project is under development most of implemented featured located in feature and develop branches.
 > * `develop` Contains current implementatino of fronend and chat service in backend